Ismail11270/schema_matching/env/pg/README.md

-If a container already exists or running stop and delete it

-docker stop CONTAINER_ID
-docker rf CONTAINER_ID
+To apply changes in the environment configuration use

-docker-compose up --force-recreate
+docker-compose up --force-recreate --build --renew-anon-volumes